Lakshmi Mohanbabu

 THE NAUTILUS: Drawing inspiration from the Nautilus, a living fossil whose shape has remained unchanged for millennia, this artwork symbolizes the timeless connection between the infinitesimal and the infinite.
 Its spiral structure mirrors the unique blueprint of our DNA, a repeating pattern that makes each of us distinct, yet part of a greater whole.
 Similarly, the spirals of galaxies—each one unique—form an endless ocean of galaxies in the universe.

 This repetition of spirals, whether in the coils of our DNA or the arms of galaxies, links the microcosm of life to the macrocosm of the universe.
 It reflects the continuity of forms, where the same pattern unfolds from the smallest scale of life to the largest scale of the cosmos.
 From the deepest ocean depths to the infinite reaches of space, the Nautilus becomes a symbol of humanity’s endless quest to explore the unknown, showing how the same patterns of existence connect us all.
-About Interactions Art: https://www.lakshmimohanbabu.com/interactions-art.html |

 NUSTAR TECHNOLOGIES: Engineering the impossible

-NuStar Technologies, a Singapore-based engineering company, specializes in delivering innovative solutions for complex onshore, offshore, surface, and subsea projects.
+NuStar Technologies, a Singapore-based engineering company, specialises in delivering innovative solutions for complex onshore, offshore, surface, and subsea projects.
 With expertise in high-risk, high-precision engineering, NuStar plays a critical role in advancing deep-sea exploration and technology.

 As part of the world’s first deep ocean art gallery, NuStar facilitated the integration of Singaporean artist Lakshmi Mohanbabu’s Interactions artwork into a specialized structure at 7,000 meters depth.
 This was achieved through NuStar’s participation in JAMSTEC’s (Japan Agency for Marine-Earth Science and Technology) International Ocean Discovery Program (IODP) Expedition 405 JTRACK.
 This groundbreaking mission installed an advanced earthquake monitoring system in ultra-deep waters, using cutting-edge drilling technology to study seismic activity.